 Monday, January 1, 2018, 6:00PM: Happy New Year to our readers!
 Thanks for checking in with us regularly.
 For gas prices, short-term, since we just had a hike late last week, prices ought to do their slow slide until we get back into price-hike territory.
 As far as fearless 2018 predictions, I’m sensing more volatility than in 2017, when retail prices pretty much stayed in a 40-cent range once we got to mid-February.
 Oil prices, currently at $60, have room to head higher, in part related to some new inflation due to a strong U.S. economy beings stoked by new tax-cut stimuli, and that will send gas prices up.
 I think we’ll see prices over $3 a gallon sometime this year, maybe as soon as this month or February.
 Stay tuned! -EA

-Comment on the July 25 prediction: CORRECT, as prices reset on 12/4 to $2.59 in Michigan.
+Comment on the December 3 prediction: Absolutely CORRECT, as prices reset on 12/4 to $2.59 in Michigan.
 Since then, we have slowly moved lower.

 Sunday, December 17, 2017, 7:00PM: Oil and gas prices have been a real snoozer so far in December, other than the reset on the 4th, and what was the deal in Fort Wayne last Thursday?
 I think we reset this week, back to $2.59 or so to celebrate Christmas, which would not be a big deal in Walker ($2.48 right now) but would be bigger deal on Plainfield ($2.29 at the moment).
 Still looking for prices to climb in early 2018, because that’s usually what happens in the early part of the year. -EA